-- Only a handful of universities nationwide offer a PhD in health sciences, and UWM offers the only such program in the state.
+- Only a handful of universities nationwide offer a health sciences doctorate, and UWM offers the only such program in the state.

 - The diversity of our programs, faculty and their research will allow you to develop interdisciplinary perspectives to broaden your scientific approach.

 - Many of our students publish in peer-reviewed journals and present at national and international conferences before graduation.